EricZinda/Perplexity/docs/devvocab/_OverallDesign.md

 x3(VariableValueType.set)=(Actor(name=Computer, person=2),), x8(VariableValueType.set)=[File(name=/Desktop/file3.txt, size=1000)]
 ~~~

+### Which is special
+All other items only look for one solution group.
+Which wants them all

 List of quantifiers:
   _a+bit_q : ARG0 x { NUM sg }, RSTR h, BODY h.